MP3: Bit rate and sampling rates

-A more sophisticated MP3 encoder can produce variable bitrate audio.
-MPEG audio may use bitrate switching on a per-frame basis, but only layer III decoders must support it.
+A more sophisticated MP3 encoder can produce variable bit rate audio.
+MPEG audio may use bit rate switching on a per-frame basis, but only layer III decoders must support it.
 VBR is used when the goal is to achieve a fixed level of quality.
-The final file size of a VBR encoding is less predictable than with constant bitrate.
-Average bitrate is a type of VBR implemented as a compromise between the two: the bitrate is allowed to vary for more consistent quality, but is controlled to remain near an average value chosen by the user, for predictable file sizes.
+The final file size of a VBR encoding is less predictable than with constant bit rate.
+Average bit rate is a type of VBR implemented as a compromise between the two: the bit rate is allowed to vary for more consistent quality, but is controlled to remain near an average value chosen by the user, for predictable file sizes.
 Although an MP3 decoder must support VBR to be standards compliant, historically some decoders have bugs with VBR decoding, particularly before VBR encoders became widespread.
-The most evolved LAME MP3 encoder supports the generation of VBR, ABR, and even the older CBR MP3 formats.

-Layer III audio can also use a "bit reservoir", a partially full frame's ability to hold part of the next frame's audio data, allowing temporary changes in effective bitrate, even in a constant bitrate stream.
+Layer III audio can also use a "bit reservoir", a partially full frame's ability to hold part of the next frame's audio data, allowing temporary changes in effective bit rate, even in a constant bit rate stream.
 Internal handling of the bit reservoir increases encoding delay.
-There is no scale factor band 21 (sfb21) for frequencies above approx 16 kHz, forcing the encoder to choose between less accurate representation in band 21 or less efficient storage in all bands below band 21, the latter resulting in wasted bitrate in VBR encoding.
+There is no scale factor band 21 (sfb21) for frequencies above approx 16 kHz, forcing the encoder to choose between less accurate representation in band 21 or less efficient storage in all bands below band 21, the latter resulting in wasted bit rate in VBR encoding.

 Ancillary data

-The ancillary data field can be used to store user defined data.
+The ancillary data field can be used to store user-defined data.
 The ancillary data is optional and the number of bits available is not explicitly given.
 The ancillary data is located after the Huffman code bits and ranges to where the next frame's main_data_begin points to.
-Encoder mp3PRO used ancillary data to encode extra information which could improve audio quality when decoded with its own algorithm.
+Encoder mp3PRO used ancillary data to encode extra information which could improve audio quality when decoded with its algorithm.